datayana/datayana.github.io/pages/study/buddhism/AN_3.65_kalama_sutta_appendix.md

 3. regroup those and search for relationships in other texts

-# A. Occurences of the matika on the acceptance of a teaching
+# A. Occurences of the matika on the grounds for the acceptance of a teaching

-In this section, we're looking for occurences of the matika formed by the ten grounds for the acceptance of a teaching, as stated in [AN3.65 Kalama Sutta](https://suttacentral.net/an3.65/en/sujato):
+In this section, we're looking for occurences of the matika formed by the ten grounds for the acceptance of a teaching.

+This matika is used in [AN3.65 Kalama Sutta](https://suttacentral.net/an3.65/en/sujato):

 > Please, Kālāmas, don’t go by oral transmission, don’t go by lineage, don’t go by testament, don’t go by canonical authority, don’t rely on logic, don’t rely on inference, don’t go by reasoned contemplation, don’t go by the acceptance of a view after consideration, don’t go by the appearance of competence, and don’t think ‘The ascetic is our respected teacher.’
 But when you know for yourselves: ‘These things are unskillful, blameworthy, criticized by sensible people, and when you undertake them, they lead to harm and suffering’, then you should give them up.